nextauthjs/next-auth/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a defect with the software
+about: Report a defect with NextAuth.js
 labels: bug
 assignees: ''
 ---